They may not be very pleasing to your eyes. It's probably not a physique you'd ever want to have. You may even be a little disgusted.

 Iris Kyle looks like she cares a lot about your opinion of her body.

 In addition to the spray tans, oil, etc. mentioned above, dehydration and lifting weights before going on stage (in combination with drastically low body fat percentages) are some other techniques used to help increase vascularity and get that really 'shredded' look.
-Before going on stage a competitor may also take in a high amount of carbohydrates in order to make the muscles appear fuller and larger.
+Before going on stage a competitor may also take in a high amount of carbohydrates and in some cases BCAA pills in order to make the muscles appear fuller and larger.

 Female physique competitors

 Very similar to bodybuilding, except competitors can get marked down for having too much muscle.
 That's really the main difference.
 Sort of seems like an option for women looking to be muscular and compete but still retain a more traditionally "feminine" shape - but don't quote me on that.